-In a few cases it may still be required to activate Windows Vista[®].
+In few cases it may still be required to activate Windows Vista.
 If an activation via the internet is acknowledged with an error message you should perform the following steps.

-- 1. Please select the telephone activation and click until the related screen appears. - Now click on Change Product Key.
+- 1. Please select the telephone activation and click until the related screen appears. - Now click on change product key.
 A new window appears.
 Enter the product key.
-This is located on the Certificated of Authenticity (COA), on the computer's casing. - 3.
+This is located on the Certificate of Authenticity (COA), on the computer's casing. - 3.
 Acknowledge your entry and follow the instructions on the screen.
-Notify your Microsoft consultant, if necessary, that you have an OEM license.
+Notify your Microsoft consultant, if necessary, that you have an OEM license in connection with your PC.